Assistance programs in Monongalia County.

 Find financial assistance or free stuff in Morgantown WV area

-Christian Help, Inc- Emergency Assistance Program - This non-profit provides limited financial assistance to those in need.
+Christian Help, Inc- This non-profit provides limited financial assistance to those in need.
 The amount of help can be as low as $50, but funds may be provided.
 The agency also provides free clothing and other household goods including baby items, food, and more from the pantry or Free Store.
+There will be free appliances, fans (during the summer) and other stuff given away too.

 As far as emergency financial assistance, there may be money for paying rent, utilities, housing expenses and prescription medications.
 They also run a furniture exchange program and more.
-Morgantown West Virginia.
+Location is 219 Walnut St, Morgantown, WV 26505.
 Call (304) 296-0221, or more on Christian HELP emergency assistance.

 Consumer Credit Counseling - Monongalia County - This non-profit agency assists individuals and families who are in debt or facing a foreclosure.
 This local clients who are behind on their bills, overextended or who would like assistance with money management or debt reduction may be able to get access to counseling and advice.